Progressive Update Guided Interdependent Networks for Single Image Dehazing: Experimental Results

-We compare the performance of our IPUDN with other state-of-the-art techniques on real-world hazy images.
-We show the subjective evaluation of the dehazing methods considered in Section~\ref{sec: subjective_synthetic} on real images in Fig.~\ref{fig: real}.
-The first-row shows results on a real hazy image having a green color cast~\cite{peng2019image}.
-The results in the second-row are for a real hazy image with a yellow-red color cast due to sandstorm~\cite{peng2019image}.
-The third-row shows results on a real hazy image with a bluish color cast~\cite{choi2015referenceless}.
-The rest are non-cast real hazy images from \cite{li2018benchmarking,choi2015referenceless,he2010single}.
 As evident from the dehazed results of the existing approaches on real color cast hazy images, most of them do not remove color casts substantially.
-Color distortion is also introduced by a few of them and in a couple of dehazed results we see loss of object color.
-Our IPUDN removes the color casts substantially and maintains visually realistic object color without introducing visible color distortion or loss.
+Color distortion is also introduced by a few of them, and in a couple of dehazed results, we see loss of object color.
+Our PUG-D(R6) removes color casts substantially along with haze and maintains visually realistic object color without introducing visible color distortion or loss.

-Considering the dehazing performance of all the approaches on all the images in the figure, we see that the amount of dehazing by the existing approaches, particularly in regions with thick haze, is limited compared to our IPUDN.
-In a few cases, color artifacts are evident in the results by the existing approaches, which includes non-realistic reproduction of color (like bluish color in place of green), unlike the results of our method.
+Considering the dehazing performance of all the approaches on all the images in the figure, we see that the amount of dehazing by the existing approaches, particularly in regions with thick haze, is limited compared to our PUG-D(R6).
+In a few cases, color artifacts are evident in the results by the existing approaches, which include non-realistic reproduction of color (like bluish color in place of green), unlike the results of our method.
 Our approach produces better dehazing results for all the images reducing haze substantially and producing visually realistic output with faithful color reconstruction.
-This is true for the critical hazy images in the fourth and seventh rows as well, where dense haze in present in distant areas in the former and the atmospheric light estimation is difficult in the latter owing to absence of sky region.
+This is true for the critical hazy images in the fourth and seventh rows as well, where dense haze is present in distant areas in the former and the atmospheric light estimation is difficult in the latter owing to the absence of sky region.

-From the above analysis on a variety of real-world hazy images, we can see that our IPUDN performs effective dehazing and color cast removal in a variety of hazy conditions outperforming the other techniques.
-The dehazed images generated by our method have faithful and realistic color appearance without any visible distortion.
+From the above analysis on a variety of real-world hazy images, we can see that our PUG-D(R6) performs effective dehazing and color cast removal in a variety of hazy conditions outperforming the other techniques.
+We also discuss the model complexity of PUG-D(R6) in Section IV-A of the \textit{supplementary}.